-I will be then giving the new domain a new theme ~ that’s the look of the blog in blogspeak”.
-At Haven I met the team at Restored 316 and fell in love with their blog themes.
-I’ll tell you more about that later.
+You might want to give the new domain a new theme ~ that’s the look of the blog in blogspeak”.
+A new name needs a new look.
+At Haven, I met the team at Restored 316 and fell in love with their blog themes.

 After returning from Haven and deciding that I definitely wanted to change my blog name, I started reading and researching.
 Here are some of the best articles that I found.

 Melissa at Blog Clarity has a 2 part series on the ins and outs of choosing and changing a blog name.

 Nosegraze offers a checklist on why, what, and how to change your blog name and what’s involved.
 (I thought her information was excellent, but honestly wondered why her blog was named nosegraze.)